-Grades 4 and above: A completed form must be placed on top of the used scorable answer documents for EACH grade/subject in your school's return scorable shipment. .
-Do not make any stray marks on this sheet.
+Grades 4 and above: A completed form must be placed on top of the used scorable answer documents for EACH grade/subject in your school's return scorable shipment.
+Erase cleanly any marks you wish to change Do not make any stray marks on this sheet.
 Number Of School Code Documents Under This (Left Justify)

-Figure 5.3 Sample Scorable Materials Return School Header
+Figure 5.2 Sample Scorable Materials Return School Header